shreyn/ResearchNotes/Symbolic Regression/General Symbolic Regression/Covariance Matrix Adaptation Evolution Strategy (CMA-ES).md

 $$x \sim \mathcal{N}(\mu, \Sigma)$$
 - $\mu$ is the center of the cloud (the current best estimate for the constants).
-- $\Sigma$ is a shape matrix (tells how wide the cloud is in each direction, whether it is stretched / rotated)
+- $\Sigma$ is a shape matrix (tells how wide the cloud is in each direction, whether it is stretched / rotated) The algorithm basically moves around and stretches the "cloud" based on evaluating samples of the cloud.